NatashaGicheha-1/Chinese-Learning-Progress/README.md

    * Chinese culture learning
    * Language resources used
    * Personal reflections on learning Chinese(Mandarin)
-   * Building software applications for Chinese-speaking users
 ---

 # Goals
-My long-term goal is to become proficient in Mandarin Chinese by developing skills in:
+* My long-term goal is to become proficient in Mandarin Chinese by developing skills in:
    -  Reading Chinese texts
    -  Writing Chinese characters
    -  Speaking Mandarin confidently
    -  Understanding spoken Chinese
    -  Using Chinese resources in Data Science
--  Building software applications for Chinese-speaking users I understand that language learning is a long-term commitment.
-This repository serves as a public record of my progress, challenges, study methods, and growth over time.
+   -  Building software applications for Chinese-speaking users.
+* I understand that language learning is a long-term commitment.
+* This repository serves as a public record of my progress, challenges, study methods, and growth over time.

 ---